stamsam/ThreadSweeper/README.md

 ![Image](https://github.com/user-attachments/assets/8004ba43-6e39-4972-a138-00e3a034e4c0)

 ChatGPT's built-in "Delete all chats" nukes your Projects too.
 Clicking one by one is slow, error-prone, and easy to put off.
-ThreadSweeper lets you bulk-delete regular threads with dry run, filters, and a stop button, without touching your **Projects**.
+ThreadSweeper lets you bulk-delete regular threads with dry run, filters, and a stop button, without touching your
+**Projects**.
+Clean it up once on the web and it syncs across all your devices — phone, tablet, everywhere.
 No DevTools.
 No Tampermonkey.
 Just load the extension and go.

 [![Follow on X](https://img.shields.io/twitter/follow/stamatiou?style=social)](https://x.com/stamatiou)